sqlmapproject/sqlmap/Usage.md

       Target:
-        At least one of these options has to be specified to set the source to get target urls from
+        At least one of these options has to be specified to set the source to get target URLs from

-        -d DIRECT           Direct connection to the database -u URL, --url=URL   Target url
+        -d DIRECT           Direct connection to the database -u URL, --url=URL   Target URL
-        -l LOGFILE          Parse targets from Burp or WebScarab proxy logs -m BULKFILE         Scan multiple targets enlisted in a given textual file -r REQUESTFILE      Load HTTP request from a file -s SESSIONFILE      Load session from a stored (.sqlite) file -g GOOGLEDORK       Process Google dork results as target urls -c CONFIGFILE       Load options from a configuration INI file
+        -l LOGFILE          Parse targets from Burp or WebScarab proxy logs -m BULKFILE         Scan multiple targets enlisted in a given textual file -r REQUESTFILE      Load HTTP request from a file -s SESSIONFILE      Load session from a stored (.sqlite) file -g GOOGLEDORK       Process Google dork results as target URLs -c CONFIGFILE       Load options from a configuration INI file

       Request:
-        These options can be used to specify how to connect to the target url
+        These options can be used to specify how to connect to the target URL

         --data=DATA         Data string to be sent through POST --param-del=PDEL    Character used for splitting parameter values